 Seafood: Tsukiji shijō 築地市場

 This is a collective effort.
-Every day, very early in the morning, tourists swarm into Tsukiji Market market for the tasty and fresh seafood.
+Every day, very early in the morning, tourists swarm into Tsukiji Market market for tasty and fresh seafood.
 The menu has a great variety: from Tamagoyaki (Japanese egg roll), Warabi (Japanese mochi confection), Toro (fat Tuna belly sashimi), barbecue crabs, skewers to ice cream.
 This is where customers could be spontaneous, get a lot of different dishes, and try them on the side of the street to their heart’s content.

-I have a new-found love for sea urchin when I was there.
+I have a new-found love for sea urchins when I was there.
 I always think tasty sea urchins are difficult to find as the non-fresh ones are basically tasteless and watery.
-I saw a couple of freshly opened sea urchin from Iwate in the market, and they were the tastiest sea urchin that I have ever had.
+I saw a couple of freshly opened sea urchins from Iwate in the market, and they were the tastiest sea urchin that I have ever had.
 If you are into the sea urchin, you must order the sea urchin-don at Tsukiji Donburi Ichiba that features five to seven different kinds of sea urchin and they were piled up in a big bowl at a very good price.

 Don’t forget to buy some dry good homes from the stores when you are full – the dried sakura shrimps work magic when they are sprinkled on hot rice, and in a salad.